martinctc/blog/_knitr/draft_interview_with_abhishek.md

 While with tidyverse output, I imagine what each verb does to the dataset and then how to process the chain of sequence using the pipe operator.

 Learning R has been fun for me since I can obtain the same outcome using multiple ways!

+**That’s super interesting, and chimes very well with my own experience with learning R, i.e. starting with base, then discovering tidyverse, and then learning data.table for tasks that are more performance-demanding.**

+**I always find it very interesting how people use R in very different ways.
+I personally started using R for its text mining capabilities, and I know some people for web-scraping.
+What do you use R for on the day to day?
+What packages do you use, apart from the obvious ones (tidyverse)?**

+In my day to day life, I use R for everything starting from data cleaning, visualization, data wrangling, and to create models!
+I use ggplot2, caret, ts (for timeseries) apart from the usual ones.